 Water chemistry and physical parameters were averaged by month (Table 3) and plotted to visualize seasonality (Figure 6).
-Light attenuation coefficients of photosynthetically active radiation (Kd) ranged from 0.15 to 1.18 m $^{-1}$ with an average of 0.67 $\pm$ 0.04 m $^{-1}$ (Table 3).
+Light attenuation coefficients of photosynthetically active radiation (K_d) ranged from 0.15 to 1.18 m-1 with an average of 0.67 \pm 0.04 m-1 (Table 3).
 Calcium and magnesium have little variation between stations but show some seasonality with a decrease in the mid season (Figure 6).
 Other parameters (sodium, nitrate+nitrite, Ammonia, TP, potassium and DOC) also appear to be higher on either one end or the other and lower in the summer.
-The mean total phosphorus concentration in the Detroit River was 13.8 $\pm$ 1.3 $\mu$ g l $^1$ and the highest TP values are observed in November (e.g. 39.8 $\mu$ g l $^1$ at DR 4) when all forms of phosphorus were at their peak and showed the greatest variation (Figure 6).
-Mean nitrite+nitrate was 0.34 $\pm$ 0.02 mg l $^1$ and nitrogen forms were low in November.
-Mean silica was 1.58 $\pm$ 0.02 mg l $^1$ and showed an increasing trend over the year.
+The mean total phosphorus concentration in the Detroit River was 13.8 \pm 1.3 μ g l-1 and the highest TP values are observed in November (e.g. 39.8 μ g l-1 at DR 4) when all forms of phosphorus were at their peak and showed the greatest variation (Figure 6).
+Mean nitrite+nitrate was 0.34 \pm 0.02 mg l-1 and nitrogen forms were low in November.
+Mean silica was 1.58 \pm 0.02 mg l-1 and showed an increasing trend over the year.
 Water chemistry parameters were also averaged by station to visualize upstream downstream or nearshore offshore patterns (Figure 7).
-For most parameters there is no obvious difference between stations.
+For most parameters there was no obvious difference between stations.
 Particulate Organic Carbon (POC) and Particulate Organic Nitrogen (PON) along with sodium and potassium showed higher values at DR2 and DR5 but not at other stations.
 Soluble Reactive Phosphorus (SRP) and dissolved TP both increased moving downstream from a low at DR1 (near Lake St Clair) to a peak at station DR 3 (downtown Windsor) and then begin to drop while moving downstream.
 Dissolved TP showed a second peak at DR8 (nearshore Boise Island; Figure 7).

 A series of paired sample t-tests and 2-way ANOVAs were run in order to assess potential differences along nearshore-offshore and upstream-downstream gradients while accounting for seasonal variability.
 First, Paired sample t-tests were used to assess differences between nearshore and offshore at Flemming Channel (DR1, DR2), Fighting Island (DR 4, DR5) and Boise Island (DR 7, DR 8) (see Figure 1).
 Sites located at Windsor (DR 3, offshore) and River Canard (DR 6, nearshore) were not included because they lacked immediate geographic pairings.
 Second, a 2-way ANOVA was run with Location (upstream/downstream) and Month (May, July, September, November) to differentiate potential geographical impacts from seasonal variability.
-In order to maintain parity, sites DR1, DR2, DR3 and DR4 were included as upstream and sites DR5, DR6, DR7 and DR8 were includes as downstream.
+In order to maintain parity, sites DR1, DR2, DR3 and DR4 were included as upstream and sites DR5, DR6, DR7 and DR8 were included as downstream.
 The division is somewhat arbitrary but close to the boundary established by Derecki (1984).
 Third, an additional 2-way ANOVA was run with Habitat (Nearshore, Offshore) and Month as variables.
 All nearshore and offshore sites were included in this analysis.

-Each of these tests were applied to a suite of 24 chemical and biological parameters, specifically: flow rates, light attenuation (kd), surface temperature, total phosphorus, nitrate+nitrite, silica, chlorophyll a, total phytoplankton biomass, Cyanophyta biomass, Chlorophyta biomass, Chrysophyceae biomass, Cryptophyceae biomass, Diatomeae biomass, Dinophyceae biomass, total primary productivity, net plankton (>20 $\mu$ m) productivity, nano-plankton (2-20 $\mu$ m) productivity, picoplankton (<2 $\mu$ m) productivity, bacterial productivity, autotrophic picoplankton (APP) biomass, bacteria biomass, heterotrophic nanoflagellates (HNF) biomass, total ciliate biomass and total zooplankton biomass.
+Each of these tests were applied to a suite of 24 chemical and biological parameters, specifically: flow rates, light attenuation (k_d), surface temperature, total phosphorus, nitrate+nitrite, silica, chlorophyll α , total phytoplankton biomass, Cyanophyta biomass, Chlorophyta biomass, Chrysophyceae biomass, Cryptophyceae biomass, Dinophyceae biomass, total primary productivity, net plankton (>20 μ m) productivity, nano-plankton (2 - 20 μ m) productivity, picoplankton (<2 μ m) productivity, bacterial productivity, autotrophic picoplankton (APP) biomass, bacteria biomass, heterotrophic nanoflagellates (HNF) biomass, total ciliate biomass and total zooplankton biomass.